Adani Group to invest $100 billion in AI-ready data centres by 2035

-The Adani Group said Tuesday that it will invest $100 billion to build renewable energy-powered AI-ready data centres by 2035, as the ports to energy conglomerate looks to tap into the growing demand for such infrastructure in the world, with India hoping to position itself as a key destination for these facilities.
+THE ADANI Group said on Tuesday that it will invest $100 billion to build renewable energy-powered AI-ready data centres by 2035, as the ports-to-energy conglomerate looks to tap into the growing demand for such infrastructure in the world, with India hoping to position itself as a key destination for these facilities.

 “Nations that master the symmetry between energy and compute will shape the next decade.
 India is uniquely positioned to lead… India will not be a mere consumer in the AI age.
 We will be the creators, the builders and the exporters of intelligence,” said Gautam Adani, Chairman, Adani Group.